shssoichiro/soifunc/README.md

 **If this filter causes your video to produce a blank output**, see this issue: https://github.com/HomeOfVapourSynthEvolution/VapourSynth-TCanny/issues/14

+Additional Params:

+- `gpu`: Whether to use the OpenCL version of supported dependencies (currently applies to upscaling).
+- `device`: Sets target OpenCL device.

 #### RetinexDeband

 `clip = soifunc.RetinexDeband(clip, threshold = 16 [, showmask = False])`